Notes on Innocence

 A: “No. It’s totally fine.”

 Bollas considers “violent innocence” to be a variety of denial, though an indirect denial of another person’s (valid) interpretations about oneself.
 More ordinary denial is often also a sort of forced innocence.
-When we edit our memories (such as those of a love affair that we regret — “they seduced me!”), we often do so to cover-up complicity or guilt in an attempt to patch up a façade of innocence.
-Something like “sour grapes” can be a way of editing-in innocence of failure or disappointment or desire, for example.
+When we edit our memories (such as those of a love affair that we regret—“they seduced me!”), we often do so to cover-up complicity or guilt in an attempt to patch up a façade of innocence.
+Something like “sour grapes” can be a way of editing-in innocence of failure or of disappointment or of desire.

 The “white fragility” Robin DiAngelo wrote about is a sort of desperately affected innocence.[18]
 Rather than make an embarrassing acknowledgment that I too have been infected by racism, as a fragile white person I can opt to hide behind the innocence of my good intentions and insist that “I don’t have a racist bone in my body,” or “I don’t see race; I just see people.”
 Implicit-association tests are supposed to be able to help one discover the parts of oneself that are crouching behind such good intentions trying to stay hidden.